 A bone scan may be done to see if the cancer has spread to your bones.
 A small amount of radioactive material is injected into a vein, usually in your arm.
 This material is attracted to areas of bone where there is cancer.
 After a few hours, the bones are viewed with a scanning machine, which sends pictures to a computer.
 This scan is painless, and the radioactive material is not harmful.
 You should drink plenty of fluids on the day of the test and the day after.

-A CT (computerised tomography) scan uses x-ray beams to create a detailed picture of the inside of the body.
+A CT (computerised tomography) scan uses x-ray beams to create detailed cross-sectional pictures of the inside of your body.
 Before the scan, dye is injected into a vein to make the pictures clearer.
-The CT scanner is large and round like a doughnut.
-You will lie on a table that moves in and out of the scanner.
-It takes about 30 minutes to set up the machine; however, the scan itself takes 5-10 minutes.
+This dye may make you feel hot all over and leave a strange taste in your mouth for a few minutes.
+You might also feel that you need to urinate, but this sensation won’t last long.
+During the scan you will lie on a table that moves in and out of the CT Scanner, which is large and round like a doughnut.
+Your chest, abdomen and pelvis will be scanned to check if the cancer has spread to these areas.
+The scan takes 5-10 minutes and is painless.

 An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to create detailed cross-sectional pictures of the inside of your body.
 A dye might be injected into a vein before the scan to help make the pictures clearer.
 During the scan you will lie on a treatment table that slides into a metal tube that is open at both ends.
 The noisy, narrow machine makes some people feel anxious or claustrophobic.
 If you think you could become distressed, mention it beforehand to your medical team.
 You may be given medicine to help you relax and you will usually be offered headphones or earplugs.
 The MRI scan may take between 30 and 90 minutes depending on the size of the area being scanned and how many images are taken.